 Ways to Avoid the Wedding Budget Blues

 Have a tight wedding budget that you must stick to?
-That doesn’t mean that you can’t have a beautiful wedding.
-Here are some ways to cut costs so that you stay within budget.
+That doesn’t mean you can’t have a beautiful wedding.
+Here are some ways to cut costs so that you stay within budget:

 Set your ceremony for during the day and you’ll get a lot more options in terms of where you can hold the ceremony.
 Beyond banquet halls and churches, there are public parks and beaches, many of which require only a small fee to the local government agency in charge of the location.
 Some provide chair rentals, while others will require you to bring your own.
 Getting married in a scenic location also means you’ll save on decorating costs.